Ban on sprinklers and irrigation systems

 - Use your broom for sweeping, not your hose – using your hose to ‘sweep’ uses 1,000 litres of water per hour, while your broom uses none!

-For more information on water saving in the garden you can read our brochure (PDF 200kb).
+View more information on water saving in the garden and in the home.

 What else can I do to save water?